Greater Nepal: Nepalese scholars

+and made media comments in its favour, declaring "The land we lost to the East India Company should not belong to India.
+It is ours."

 Shreshta narrates that, before the Sugauli Treaty, Nepal extended up to the confluence of Gandak and Ganges Rivers in the south, and to Shigatse and Tashilhunpo in the north.
 "It was called the 'Greater Nepal'", he states, without mentioning who called it so.
 British India apparently "did not like" Greater Nepal as a unified country and therefore dismembered it.
 He alleges that the British wanted to expand trade into Tibet but, since Nepal stood in the way, they needed to cut it down.

-Official position of Nepal government and political parties
+Official positions

 No king of Nepal has ever discussed or approved of the concept of "Greater Nepal".
-However, upon forming a coalition government after the 2008 Nepalese Constituent Assembly election, the leader of the Communist Party of Nepal (Maoist) and then-prime minister Pushpa Kamal Dahal (who had spent 10 years of his life in India after being declared a terrorist by the Nepalese government) stated that the 1950 Indo-Nepal Treaty of Peace and Friendship would be "scrapped".
+However, upon forming a coalition government after the 2008 Nepalese Constituent Assembly election, the leader of the Communist Party of Nepal (Maoist) and then-prime minister Pushpa Kamal Dahal (popularly known as "Prachanda") stated that the 1950 Indo-Nepal Treaty of Peace and Friendship would be "scrapped".
 However, the matter was pursued no further.
 He resigned nine months later for other reasons.
 Late Nepali Prime Minister Girija Prasad Koirala called the idea of Greater Nepal "a product of unstable minds".
 According to Kanak Mani Dixit, as of 1993, the mainstream Left of Nepal appears ambivalent: "They like the concept but are unwilling to do anything about it."

-Present-day view

-There is no official claim by the Government of Nepal or any political party of Nepal to take back the territory ceded to British East India Company by Nepal which is now territory of India.
-The view is, however advocated for by some Nepali political parties as well as an NGO called the Greater Nepal Nationalist Front.
+In 2023 when the Mauryan Empire mural in India's new Parliament building appeared in the newspapers, some politicians of the ruling Bharatiya Janata Party started branding it an Akhand Bharat map.
+The fact that included some Nepalese towns such as Lumbini and Kapilavastu produced consternation in Nepal.
+The mayor of Kathmandu, Balen Shah placed a map of Greater Nepal in his office as a protest.